-For the first time, they learned that in 1915 Britain had promised the Arabs a state, stretching across the Near East, and including Palestine, in return for their military alliance with the British against the Ottoman Empire, which then controlled the Arab world and was allied with Germany
+The Balfour Project was established by Roger and Monica Spooner following a visit to Jordan in 2008.
+They visited an exhibition of the McMahon-Hussein correspondence in Aqaba and learned that in 1915 Britain had promised the Arabs a state which would stretch across the Near East including Palestine, in return for a military alliance against the Ottoman Empire which controlled the Arab world and was allied with Germany.

 Then the Spooners made their first visit to Palestine and Israel where they learnt that in 1917 Britain reneged on their promise to the Arabs in the Balfour Declaration.
 In this short memo the British promised the Jews a homeland in Palestine.
 Many Palestinians they met blamed Britain for the loss of their nation and their current dispossession.

 Looking more deeply at Britain’s contradictory promises, Monica asked many people: “How will Britain mark the centenary of the Balfour Declaration in 2017?”
 Two people offered to work with her and an informal group met for the first time in 2011 using the working title Balfour Project.
 They set up a website and bought the title www.balfourproject.org.
 The first articles were published in 2011 with the aim of educating the British and challenging the government to acknowledge its historic responsibilities towards Palestine.